The application deadline is January 15, 2019, 11:00pm CST.

 Physical portfolios and/or discs are not accepted and will not be reviewed.

 - For international and non-native English speaking applicants: TOEFL/IELTS test scores.
 For details and information about University English Proficiency requirements go here

-- The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5 IELTS score of 6 or higher in all sub-sections, and for the speak section at least a 7.
+- The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5-7.0 IELTS score.

 - Test scores have to be dated after August 27, 2017.

 - Test scores have to be received by the admission deadline of January 15, 2019.

 - Students admitted on limited status will be required to take an English Placement Test (EPT) http://www.linguistics.illinois.edu/students/placement/ shortly after arrival on campus.
 Depending on the results of this test, Limited Status students may be asked to take additional English as a Second Language (ESL) classes.
 Please be aware that ESL courses do not count toward the degree requirements.

 Financial Aid and Funding